mrcavalcanti/mosaicoo/docs/sources/old-alerting/notifications.md

 Notification services which need public image access are marked as 'external only'.

-## Configure the link back to Grafana from alert notifications
+## Configure the link back to Mosaicoo from alert notifications

-All alert notifications contain a link back to the triggered alert in the Grafana instance.
+All alert notifications contain a link back to the triggered alert in the Mosaicoo instance.
 This URL is based on the [domain]({{< relref "../../administration/configuration/#domain" >}}) setting in Grafana.

 ## Notification templating

-> **Note:** Alert notification templating is only available in Grafana v7.4 and above.
+> **Note:** Alert notification templating is only available in Mosaicoo v7.4 and above.

 The alert notification template feature allows you to take the [label]({{< relref "../../basics/timeseries-dimensions.md#labels" >}}) value from an alert query and [inject that into alert notifications]({{< relref "./add-notification-template.md" >}}).